The Columbus Dispatch: History

-The paper, renamed The Columbus Evening Dispatch, changed hands several times in its early years.
+The paper, renamed the Columbus Evening Dispatch, changed hands several times in its early years.
 In 1905, it was purchased by brothers Harry Preston Wolfe and Robert Frederick Wolfe, who originally ran a shoe company.
 It was not the Wolfes' first entry into journalism; they had purchased the Ohio State Journal two years before.
 The Dispatch would remain in the hands of the Wolfe family for 110 years.
 On December 16, 1906, the paper published its first color ad, for Beggs Store.
 On April 9, 1907, the Dispatch offices were destroyed in a fire, and the building was demolished and rebuilt.
 In the interlude, the paper ran its offices out of 34/36 North High Street.
+The Dispatch loaned money to Jerrie Mock to fund her 1964 flight around the world.
+She became the first woman to fly solo around the world.